isc-konstanz/household_data/README.md

 All time series were collected during the course of the European [CoSSMic](http://cossmic.eu/) (**Co**llaborating **S**mart **S**olar-powered **Mic**rogrids) project.
 The consortium addressed the coupling of solar panels with smart energy sharing solutions and storage capabilities, while researching a decentralized, agent-based model approach, to optimize the potentials to exchange energy inside small communities.

+*The CoSSMic project has received funding from the European Commission under the FP7 framework.*

-See the [main Jupter notebook](main.ipynb) for further details.
+See the [main Jupyter notebook](main.ipynb) for further details.

 ## Preparation

 To work on the Notebooks locally see the installation instructions in the [wiki](https://github.com/Open-Power-System-Data/common/wiki/Tutorial-to-run-OPSD-scripts).

-## Disclaimer

-The *CoSSMic* project has received funding from the European Commission under the FP7 framework.

 ## License

 This notebook as well as all other documents in this repository is published under the [MIT License](LICENSE.md).

 ## Contact